 Office Manager & Bookkeeper

 Lindsey Harris joined the North Carolina Trucking Association in 2018 as the part-time bookkeeper.
-Fall of 2019 Lindsey moved into a full-time position as the Office Manager, bookkeeper and database/webmaster.
+Fall of 2019 Lindsey moved into a full-time position as the bookkeeper and database.
+In March 2020, Lindsey was promoted to Office Manager and bookkeeper/database master.
 She has worked in the accounting field most of her professional career, following her family’s history of accounting.
 Lindsey’s grandparents started a tax practice is South Florida, later her father joined his father in the business and now her parents run the practice together.

 Before joining the NCTA team, Lindsey worked for a travel company for 6 years managing their accounts payable and then moved into the bookkeeper role.
 In 2009 she started her bookkeeping company for small businesses.
 Upon the birth of their third child in 2014, Lindsey put down the calculator to be a full-time mother to her three children until joining NCTA.